Sahel Crisis: Where Are We Now? (Interview)

 As regards the situation right now, we have a worrying locust situation in Northern Mali and Niger.
 They are now breeding and if measures are not taken to stop that, it could seriously impact this year’s food production.
 So we are making plans to cope with such a situation.

-The security situation in Northern Mali is also a compounding factor.
-[The conflict] could produce more refugees.
+The security situation in Northern Mali is also a compounding factor. could produce more refugees.
 We already have 180,000 refugees in three neighbouring countries and more than 150,000 internally displaced persons inside Mali.
 We don’t expect the situation to be resolved very soon and we are in fact worried that there might be an escalation in the coming weeks or months.

 To get a quick view of the situation in each of the eight Sahel countries where WFP is working, check out our interactive map.